marcellusmontilla/gcp_notifier/README.md

 1. Install the package (see Installation above).

-2. The account (personal or service) running this code must have the 'Secret Manager Secret Accessor' role in your GCP project.
+1. The account (personal or service) running this code must have the 'Secret Manager Secret Accessor' role in your GCP project.

+1. The required secrets must be in the same GCP project where your Python script or notebook is running.

-3. Add your required secrets to Google Secret Manager in your GCP project:
+1. Add your required secrets to Google Secret Manager in your GCP project:

 - `GCHAT_WEBHOOK_URL` (for Google Chat)
 - `EMAIL_SENDER` (sender email address for Email)